jbranchaud/til/vim/creating-non-existent-directories.md

 # Creating Non-Existent Directories

-When creating new files from withing vim, using `:e`, you may find yourself creating that file in a directory that doesn't yet exist.
+When creating new files from within vim, using `:e`, you may find yourself creating that file in a directory that doesn't yet exist.
 Vim will tell you as much if you then try to save that file.
 To get around this, I have often shelled out with `:!mkdir %:h`.
 This is a bit awkward to type though.